 When she is not looking after her mother and father and two teenage children, she teaches at a local Sunday school and is a member of a couple of governance boards.
 But family is what motivates Tofilau most.

-Terina is the Deputy Chief Executive Policy, Research and Evaluation, Pacific Languages and Housing at the Ministry for Pacific Peoples.
-She leads the teams responsible for leading and developing the Ministry’s strategic direction to ensure the Ministry can support the aspirations of Pacific communities today and tomorrow through the realisation of the Ministry’s Pacific Aotearoa - Lalanga Fou vision.
+Aiono Matthew Aileone is the Deputy Chief Executive Policy, Research and Evaluation, Languages and Housing at the Ministry for Pacific Peoples.
+He leads the teams responsible for developing key policies and research to take forward the Ministry’s Lalanga Fou vision.

 Aiolupotea Sina leads the Ministry’s regional partnerships team, where she plays a pivotal role in how the Ministry engages with Pacific communities across Aotearoa, achieved through teams based in Auckland, Palmerston North, Porirua, Christchurch and Invercargill.